On $L^2$ extension from singular hypersurfaces: Introduction

 \;

-We answer this question in this paper.
-The crux of the comparison lies in the volume form $dV_Y$ used in the $L^2$ norm on $Y$ (the RHS of \eqref{est0}). \footnote{Although not necessary for this paper, we remark that another aspect of comparison could be on the curvature conditions in $L^2$ extension theorems, especially for compact $X$.} For the positive results \cite{B96}, \cite{D00}, \cite{K10}, \cite{GZ15}, \cite{D15} when $Y$ is singular, $dV_Y$ needs to become a \emph{singular} volume form, that is, a measure, as is naturally required by the used methods of $L^2$ estimates for $\db$.
-Indeed, the negative result of \cite{GL18} can be reinterpreted as saying that one cannnot keep using a smooth volume form (i.e. restriction to $Y$ of a smooth form on $X$) $dV_Y$ when $Y$ is singular : see Theorem~\ref{glgl}.
+We will answer this question in this paper by providing a uniform viewpoint in comparing these results.
+The crux of the comparison lies in the volume form $dV_Y$ used in the $L^2$ norm on $Y$ (the RHS of \eqref{est0}). \footnote{Although not necessary for this paper, we remark that another aspect of comparison could be on the curvature conditions in $L^2$ extension theorems, especially for compact $X$.} When $Y$ is singular, $dV_Y$ needs to become a \emph{singular} volume form, i.e. a \emph{measure} due to technical but natural reasons arising from the used methods of $L^2$ estimates for $\db$.
+On the other hand, the negative result of \cite{GL18} can be understood as saying that one cannot keep using a smooth volume form (i.e. restriction to $Y$ of a smooth form on $X$) $dV_Y$ when $Y$ is singular : see Theorem~\ref{glgl}.

-As $dV_Y$ acquires singularities, it becomes more nontrivial to satisfy the finiteness of the RHS of \eqref{est0}.
+As the measure $dV_Y$ acquires singularities, it becomes significantly more nontrivial to satisfy the finiteness of the RHS of \eqref{est0}.
 A priori, less singular $dV_Y$ will give a stronger $L^2$ extension theorem.
-But we will see that the measures used in the above positive results turn out to give equivalent $L^2$ conditions.
-More precisely, we recall the above positive results \footnote{For the purpose of this paper, we recall here only the case of $Y$ being irreducible of codimension $1$.
-For the full statements, see the original papers. } together with their measures $\wt{dV_Y}$'s :
+We remark here that the technical implementations of the {$L^2$ methods} used in the above positive results have quite some variations among them, hence their individual $dV_Y$'s emerged in different and independent shapes from each other.
+But we will see that the measures turn out to give equivalent $L^2$ conditions.
+More precisely, we first recall the above positive results \footnote{For the purpose of this paper, we recall here only the case of $Y$ being irreducible of codimension $1$.
+For the full statements, see the original papers. } together with their measures ${dV_Y}$'s :

 \begin{itemize} \item In the $L^2$ extension theorem \cite[Thm 2.1]{B96} and \cite[Thm.
-4.1]{D00}, the measure $\wt{dV_Y}^1$ was given as $\displaystyle \frac{1}{\abs{df}^2} dV$ where $f=0$ is an equation defining $Y$ and $dV$ is a smooth volume form on $Y$.
+4.1]{D00}, the measure ${dV_Y}^1$ was given as $\displaystyle \frac{1}{\abs{df}^2} dV$ where $f=0$ is an equation defining $Y$ and $dV$ is a smooth volume form on $Y$.

-\item In the $L^2$ extension theorem \cite[Main Thm.]{K10}, the measure $\wt{dV_Y}^2$ was given in terms of `Kawamata metric'.
+\item In the $L^2$ extension theorem \cite[Main Thm.]{K10}, the measure ${dV_Y}^2$ was given in terms of `Kawamata metric'.
 For $Y$ of codimension $1$, it can be equivalently given in terms of a divisor called the `different' (see \eqref{ad} in \S 2 and Remark~\ref{kawadiff}).

 \item In the $L^2$ extension theorem \cite[Thm.
 2.8]{D15} and \cite[Thm.
-2.1]{GZ15}, the measure $\wt{dV_Y}^3$ was defined as the Ohsawa measure $dV[\psi]$ (see Definition~\ref{iber}) which generalizes a construction from \cite{O5}.
+2.1]{GZ15}, the measure ${dV_Y}^3$ was defined as the Ohsawa measure $dV[\psi]$ (see Definition~\ref{iber}) which generalizes a construction from \cite{O5}.

 \end{itemize}